shanexuu/BRMM_WebApp/README.md

 #### ❌ Error Handling

-I assumed that the admin may accidentally insert invalid or incorrect valves to the database, in order to ensure data integrity and accuracy, it's crucial to add error handing to this web app.
+I assumed that the admin may accidentally insert invalid or incorrect valves to the database, in order to ensure data integrity and accuracy, it's crucial to add error handling to this web app.
 For handling errors in this project, I considered two aspects: user input validation and Data legitimacy issues.

 User input validation: Before updating or inserting data into the database, it's necessary to check data formats and types.
-For example, in the editing functionality, cones and WD should be digit, in the input field, I add the attribute of "pattern='\d+'", this means that  the input field should only accept numeric digits.
+For example, in the editing functionality, cones and WD should be digits, in the input field, I added the attribute of "pattern='\d+'", this means that  the input field should only accept numeric digits.
 If the admin enters anything other than numbers, the form will not be submitted, and the admin will see a validation error message instead.

 Data legitimacy issues: although the user input may match the data formats or types, we still need to consider the accuracy of this data before inserting it into the database.
 So, I set up an error.html template, adding "render_template("error.html", error_message=error_message)" to the python file.
 For example, in this project, the junior driver's age is between 12 and 25, if the admin's input is either more than 25 or less than 12, the admin will redirect to an error page that displays "Not a junior driver!
 Please enter the correct junior's birthday!!", and the data will not be allowed insert into the database.